Introduction

 Highlights: mountaineering museum, Nanda Devi library and modern infrastructure.

-Maneri Lake & Dam: Maneri is a picturesque lake, formed by Maneri Dam on the banks of the Bhagirathi River is one of the must-visit places in Uttarkashi.
-Located in the east of Uttarkashi, at an elevation of 1,220 meters above sea level.
+Maneri is a picturesque lake, formed by Maneri Dam on the banks of the Bhagirathi River, located in the east of Uttarkashi, around 8.5 km away, at an elevation of 1,220 meters above sea level.
+One of the primary features of this dam is a 90-megawatt hydroelectric power plant that is used in the dam's diverted water.

 Distance: 8.5 km from Uttarkashi